-1. Students should register for at least 12 credits (but not to exceed 18 credits) for Fall, and Spring Semesters exclusive of audit credits.
+- 1. Students should register for at least 12 credits (but not to exceed 18 credits) for Fall, and Spring Semesters exclusive of audit credits. - 2.
+Graduate Research Assistants who are over 90 credits should register as instructed by the program for future semesters. - 3.
+Part time status is not typically permitted but may be dependent on total credit hours toward the 174-rule.

-- 2. Graduate Research Assistants who are over 90 credits should register as instructed by the program for future semesters. - 3.
-Part time status is not typically permitted but may be dependent on total credit hours toward the 174-rule. - https://grad.uc.edu/fac-staff/handbook/financial-support/174-rule.html - 4.
-Generally, no outside work is permitted and if considered must be approved by the Graduate Committee.
+4. Generally, no outside work is permitted and if considered must be approved by the Graduate Committee.
 Please see Section VI, Part F for information concerning professional experiences such as internships or co-ops.